 First of all, you need to choose a service to use.
 Choose Manual setup or additional server types and then you will get two options, but you need to choose POP or IMAP.

 In that case, if you access the Gmail mailbox from different devices, it is best for you to use the IMAP protocol to connect to the mailbox.
-In this configuration your e-mails will always be stored on the Gmail server.
-Email items in this case are synchronized in real time.
+In this configuration, your e-mails will always be stored on the Gmail server.
+Email items, in this case, are synchronized in real time.

-If you want to store all e-mails from the Gmail mailbox on a single computer, it’s better to use POP3 protocol.
+If you want to store all e-mails from the Gmail mailbox on a single computer, it’s better to use the POP3 protocol.
 In this case, the emails won’t be synchronized in real time—they will be downloaded by the Outlook client with the frequency that you specify.

 Gmail POP3 Settings in Outlook 2016

-Go ahead and in the next window you should specify your name and Gmail email address.
+Go ahead and in the next window, you should specify your name and Gmail email address.
 Also, use POP3 as your account type.